VikramTiwari/download-torrent-via-cloud-run/README.md

 ### Limitations

-- You can't use this for seeing torrents
+- You can't use this for seeding torrents
 - You shouldn't use this to download illegal or pirated content
 - You shouldn't use this for long running or heavy download jobs